romanlehner/learning-golang/README.md

 ## learn go with tests
 From one of the most well written sources that I ever found for learning programming by [Chris James](https://quii.gitbook.io/learn-go-with-tests/)

+## personal notes
+- There can only be one package per folder
+- Go interfaces are implicit
+- When passing maps to a function or method, only the pointer is copied

 ### structs
 The structs exersice is a simple demonstration of structs, methods, interfaces and using tables for test cases.